Klopp furious after VAR, injuries and the TV schedulers darken Liverpool mood at Brighton | Goal.com

 He had seen James Milner, his vice-captain, join an injury list that already contains seven other first-teamers.
 “A hamstring – surprise!” said Klopp, offering a sarcastic “congratulations” to his interviewer, as a representative of BT Sport.

-“You picked the 12.30 kick off, didn’t you?” he continued, pointing out that Liverpool face a similar situation in three weeks’ time, when they face Tottenham on a Wednesday night (December 16) before travelling to Crystal Palace for the early televised slot three days later.
+“You picked the 12.30 kick off, didn’t you?” he continued, pointing out that Liverpool face a similar situation in three weeks’ time, when they take on Tottenham on a Wednesday night (December 16) before travelling to Crystal Palace for the early televised slot three days later.

 “It is really, really dangerous for the players,” Klopp insisted, before aiming a dig at Chris Wilder, the Sheffield United manager who has opposed calls for the Premier League to permit five substitutions per game for the remainder of this campaign.